ammarn911/tutorials.ubuntu.com/tutorials/cloud/microstack-get-started/microstack-get-started.md

 Duration: 5:00

-If you are using Ubuntu, which we highly recommend, you can install MicroStack righ away by running the following command from the terminal:
+If you are using Ubuntu, which we highly recommend, you can install MicroStack right away by running the following command:

 ```bash
 sudo snap install microstack --classic --beta
 ```

-However, if you are using some legacy Ubuntu version or other Linux distribution, you have to install *snapd* firt.
+However, if you are using some legacy Ubuntu version or other Linux distribution, you have to install *snapd* first.
 Refer to [snapd documentation][snapcraft_snapd] for more information on installing *snapd* on your Linux.

 If the installation process has finished successfully, you should see the following message on the terminal: